MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 ## Emailing Setup Guide by Module

-The below document covers setup of email starting with System Wide Setup, Purchasing, Sales, and Workflow setup.
+The document below covers setup of email starting with System Wide Setup, Purchasing, Sales, and Workflow setup.
-Depending what area of email you need to setup, please review the steps outlined below.
+Depending on what area of email you need to setup, please review the steps outlined below.
 - [Emailing Setup Guide](https://community.dynamics.com/gp/b/dynamicsgp/posts/emailing-setup-guide#_Toc71192006)